cloud-66-internal/help.cloud66.com/_skycap/tutorials/updating-an-existing-service.md

 If you’ve followed all the steps successfully then the web page that loads when you run `minikube service` command will have the word “(beta)” in the title.

+## What’s next?

+* Learn how to [add new services or components](/skycap/tutorials/adding-a-new-service.html) to a service
+* Learn how to [roll back to an older version of your application](/skycap/tutorials/rolling-back-using-snapshots.html) using Snapshots.